Seldom: An Anonymity Network with Selective Deanonymization: Hybrid Threshold Encryption

 \section{Hybrid Threshold Encryption}

-For \name, we designed and implemented a hybrid threshold-encryption scheme based on RSA and AES which is published as the thRSAhold Python libary.\footnote{thRSAhold is available on PyPi and on GitHub at \url{https://github.com/eric-wagner/thRSAhold}.} Our thRSAhold library is compatible with standard RSA and AES implemenations, such that we could use \emph{openssl} for fast encryption and relied only on slower Python code for deanonymizations.
+To efficiently implement \name, we designed and implemented a hybrid threshold-encryption scheme based on RSA and AES, which is published as the thRSAhold Python library.\footnote{thRSAhold is available on PyPi and on GitHub at \url{https://github.com/eric-wagner/thRSAhold}.} Our thRSAhold library is compatible with standard RSA and AES implementations, such that, \eg \emph{openssl} can be used for fast encryption, and the slower Python code is only used for deanonymizations.

-Our threshold-encryption closely follows Shoup's threshold RSA signatures~\cite{2000_shoup_threshold-rsa}.
-All plaintexts are padded, to be at least as long as the modulus of the public RSA key to prevent common attacks against RSA.
+Our threshold encryption closely follows Shoup's threshold RSA signatures~\cite{2000_shoup_threshold-rsa}.
+All plaintexts are padded to be at least as long as the modulus of the public RSA key to prevent common attacks against RSA.
 If the plaintext does not fit into a single RSA ciphertext, a random AES key is generated and prepended to the plaintext.
-This key and the beginning of the original plaintext message are threshold-encrypted, while the remaining plaintext is encrypted with AES in GCM mode to ensure condifentiality \emph{and} data authenticity.
+This key and the beginning of the original plaintext message are threshold-encrypted, while the remaining plaintext is encrypted with AES in GCM mode to ensure confidentiality \emph{and} data authenticity.

 During decryption, the first part of the message, clearly defined by the size of the public RSA modulus, is threshold decrypted by the consortium.
 Only an entity that collects enough decryption shares can then reconstruct the first part of the plaintext, which only requires knowledge about the public encryption key.
 Thus, the requesting \ac{LEA} can decrypt the identity of the suspicious user in the final deanonymization step, without revealing this information to the consortium itself.
-If the ciphertext is longer than the RSA modulus, the first \SI{32}{\byte} of the decrypted plaintext are interpreted as AES key to decrypt the remaining ciphertext.
-The key can then be discarded afterwards.
+If the ciphertext is longer than the RSA modulus, the first \SI{32}{\byte} of the decrypted plaintext are interpreted as an AES key to decrypt the remaining ciphertext.
+The key can then be discarded afterward.
 Finally, the padding is removed from the plaintext to reveal the original plaintext.